 Section 3.
 Number and Eligibility.
 The number of directors shall not be less than 6 nor more than 10.
 All members of the Board (other than ex officio members) shall be Individual or Institutional members.

 Section 4.
 Election of Directors.
-The Board of Directors, with the exception of the President & Chief Executive Officer, shall be elected from among the Individual and Institutional members by the voting members of the Association.
+The Board of Directors, with the exception of the President & Chief Executive Officer, shall be elected from among the Individual, Institutional and Affiliate members by the voting members of the Association.
 Such elections shall be by mail ballot or by electronic vote to all members in good standing as of the date the ballots are distributed.
 Ballots shall be distributed no later 40 days prior to the Annual meeting and shall be received no later than ten (10) days prior to the Annual meeting.
 The vote of a plurality of the members voting, which if voting in person would be considered a quorum, shall be required to elect a director.

 Section 5.
 Terms.
 The directors shall assume their positions at the close of the first official Board meeting following the Annual meeting at which the directors are elected, and shall hold office for two years until their successors are elected following the Annual meeting.
 No person shall be elected a Director for more terms than will constitute six (6) consecutive years of service unless such person is, at the expiration of such six-year period serving as an Officer of the Board, which would automatically extend the term until such Director ceases to be an Officer of the Board.
 Individuals who serve less than six (6) consecutive years on the Board of Directors are eligible to be nominated to serve on the Board again after a two-year break in service.
 Notwithstanding the foregoing, the Board of Directors has the authority to extend any term or modify the term limit of any Director beyond those described above at its discretion and in the best interests of the Association, upon the recommendation of the Governance Committee of the Board.